Search This Blog

 A house up Oxford Road, close to the future Cambridge Road and Queens Road turnings and next to the former almshouses.
 Looks then to be the original name for Tilecotes / Tilecoates.
 The Tilecotes listed building notes call it vaguely "circa 18th century".
 IF it was originally Oxford House then a date of 1820s looks more probable.
 Anyway not the same as Oxford Cottage, or The Cottage, Oxford Road the latter of which despite its cottage name was a large 8 bedroom residence.
 The garden of Oxford House is almost never mentioned when the house is sold, assessed or let suggesting it was relatively insignificant.

-For sale or let 1827.
+1827 - For Sale or to let.
 Five beds.
 Beer and wine cellar.
 Separate wash house.
 (Morning Herald, 4th June.
 British Newspaper Archives) Charles Henry Bouverie (see below) left for St Lucia that year so it was likely him wishing to sell or lease the house.
 Evidently it was only leased in the end as Charles still owned it in 1836.

 1832 - up for sale or let again.
 Now described as having 3 principal bedrooms, a water closet, principal and secondary staircases, dining and drawing rooms, and 4 servants rooms.
 Plus a cellar, good courtyard, a flower and kitchen garden (this the rare mention of the garden), 3 horse stable and a coach-house.
 The furniture was also available to purchase.